Are you getting all you can out of Baserow?

 function calculates the difference between two dates.

-Finding the difference between the two dates can be helpful for many workflows.
-Using the date_diff()
+Finding the difference between two dates can be helpful for many workflows.
+Use the date_diff()

-function in the example below, we will find the difference in days between two specified dates.
+function to find the difference in days between two specified dates.

 date_diff(text, date, date)